chenchih/Env_Setup_Note/Linux_SetEnv/GenieACS/Readme.md

 ### CPE fw upgrade
 #### Set FW Image
-- Step 1: Set up your file settings
+- Step 1: Click on devices to check register success
-- Step 2: Click on devices to check register success
+- Step 2: Copy the correct OUI, product class
-- Step 3: Copy the correct OUI, product class
+- Step 3: Click on the Admin page
-- Step 4: Click on the Admin page and click on files
+- Step 4: Click on files settings, and  Select "1.
+Firmware Upgrade img" , and enter the correct information OUI, product class, and version
-- Step 5: Enter the correct information OUI, product class, and version
+- Step 5: Upload your images

 ![check_cpeOnline_genieacs](img/upgrade_image.PNG)

 - Step 6: Please select your image and upload it